spilman6/courses/pages/javascript/server-side-javascript-exercises.md

 # Exercise 2

-Building on the previous exercise, you're going to modify the `roll` function to generate a random number between 1 and N. You'll then print the number to the console.
+For the second exercise, you're going to modify the `roll` function to generate a random number between 1 and 6.
+You'll then print the number to the console.

-You're also going to add some color to the output using the `ansi-colors` module.

-If the user rolls a 1, the number should be printed in red.
-If the user rolls the highest number, it should be printed in green.
-Otherwise, it should be printed in yellow.

 <details open>
 	<summary class="video">Show/Hide Video</summary>